Interviews vs Dating... What's the Difference?

-Starting from the first step, how you will come across on paper- are you there type?
+Starting from the first step, how you will come across on paper, are you their type?

-We can’t enhance how important preparation is before the first time… have a look through our guide to help you out here.
+We can’t enhance how important preparation is before the first interviews… have a look through our guide to help you out here.

 4. Your First Date